spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks-hybrid-nodes/import-eks-cluster-enable-hybrid-mode.md

 sidebar_position: 10
 ---

-This section guides you on how to import an existing Amazon EKS cluster, enable hybrid mode, and configure a Container Network Interface (CNI) add-on cluster profile for your hybrid nodes.
+This section guides you on how to import an existing Amazon Elastic Kubernetes Service (Amazon EKS) cluster, enable hybrid mode, and configure a Container Network Interface (CNI) add-on cluster profile for your Amazon EKS Hybrid Nodes.

 ## Limitations